It is hard to find any modern car that does not have an Electronic Stability Control.

 How does ESP work?

-For example, if you are driving on a slippery surface you may find it hard steering, the onboard computer will recognize this and send the necessary help.
-The information can be sent for example to the ABS so that additional grip is applied to the tires.
+For example, if you are driving on a slippery surface, you may find it hard to steer; the onboard computer will recognize this and send the necessary help.
+The information can be sent, for example, to the ABS so that additional grip is applied to the tires.
 The system can also recognize when one of the wheels has less traction and vary the braking force.

 Most of the problems with the ESP are a result of faulty sensors.
-The engine, ABS and steering angle sensor can get filled with dirt hence hindering their performance.
+The engine, ABS and steering angle sensor can get filled with dirt, hindering their performance.
 You will also need to check your wiring.

-Alternatively, you take your car to the mechanic and they will diagnose the error codes for you.
-It is extremely dangerous to drive a car with a faulty ESP because you will have limited control of the car when driving in slippery or icy roads.
+Alternatively, you can take your car to the mechanic and they will diagnose the error codes for you.
+It is extremely dangerous to drive a car with a faulty ESP because you will have limited control of the car when driving on slippery or icy roads.

 Faulty wheel sensors

-The wheel sensors send information to the ABS and this will help you steer the car during bad weather roads.
-If the wheel sensor is faulty the ABS light will also come on.
+The wheel sensors send information to the ABS and this will help you to steer the car during bad weather.
+If the wheel sensor is faulty, the ABS light will also come on.
 The ABS light can also come on when you have worn out brake pads or the ABS pump is malfunctioning.

-You can sometimes fix faulty wheel sensors and the ABS rings by cleaning out the sensor off dirt particles.
+You can sometimes fix faulty wheel sensors and the ABS rings by cleaning out the sensor to get rid of dirt particles.
 This prevents them from sending the right information to the ESP and ABS.
-When the wheel sensor is faulty you will experience problems applying pressure to your brakes.
+When the wheel sensor is faulty, you will experience problems applying pressure to your brakes.

 The ESP also controls the traction control.
 In most cars, this light is off which means the traction control is doing its work.
 However, you can choose to switch off the traction control and the light will turn on.
-If the wheel sensors are not working well them the traction control light will remain on.
+If the wheel sensors are not working well, then the traction control light will remain on.
 Fixing the sensor will solve this problem.

-However, the ESP does not remove the need for drivers to be keen on the road.
+However, the ESP does not remove the need for drivers to be careful on the road.
 Most of the road accidents are caused by driver errors and drunk driving.

-The first time cars started being fitted with ESP was in 1995 and from there we have seen almost all new cars having the technology.
+The first time cars started being fitted with ESP was in 1995 and from there, we have seen almost all new cars being fitted with the technology.
 The ESP is critical for regulating power and steering when the car starts veering off the road.
 The NHTSA will test all cars that are being introduced to the market.